Bogoljub Jevtić: Dictatorship

 He became the closest adviser to the head of State in a critical period of its life.
 He recommended that the formerly democratic king turn to dictatorship as the only way to avoid parliamentary mutiny among the non-Serb element.
 The army, which had now climbed into the saddle, ruled with a high hand.
 His brother-in-law, General Petar Živković, was set-up as a strong man by royal decree, and together, they helped each other and the king rule the country.
 A new constitution, setting up a constitutional dynasty, was prepared.
 Yugoslavia reverted to the ranks of the semi-dictatorships.
-The government party, ordained by God, now controlled two thirds of the seats in the Skupstina (Parliament).
+The government party, ordained by God, now controlled two thirds of the seats in the Skupština (Parliament).

 In the rest of Europe unrest prevailed, and Yugoslavia needed an experienced man to conduct its foreign affairs.
 The King, who had long been his own adviser, named Jevtić Foreign Minister on 2 July 1932.
 None of the latter's fundamental beliefs had changed, but he had to bend to the needs of the day.

 King Alexander and Jevtić traveled through the Balkans with a burden of peace.
 Their motto was "the Balkans for the Balkan peoples".
 Mortal enemies became reconciled.
 Almost all of them had one enemy—Italy, which was always prepared to spring on them.
 This brought Yugoslavia and Turkey together, for Turkey feared Italy's expansion in Western Asia.
 The old hatred of Yugoslavia and Bulgaria was transferred into real friendship when the kings of these two countries kissed one another in a traditional Slavic embrace.